Special Education Needs and Disabilities (SEND)

 CAMHS

 All teams here work with our children through individual referrals made by our school or privately by parents through their GP’s.
-If you have any questions regarding making a referral, please speak to our SENCO – Mrs R Williams.
+If you have any questions regarding making a referral, please speak to our SENCO – Mrs E Pickford.

 WHAT TRAINING HAVE STAFF MEMBERS HAD TO MEET THE NEEDS OF MY CHILD?

-Staff have attended CPD in Autism Spectrum Disorder, Behavioural Support, Play Therapy, English as an Additional Language, ELKLAN, Cool Kids, Catch Up Literacy, Precision Teaching, The WELL Programme and Safer Handling.
+Staff have attended CPD in Autism Spectrum Disorder, Behavioural Support, Play Therapy, English as an Additional Language, ELKLAN, Cool Kids, Catch Up Literacy, Precision Teaching, The WELL Programme and Positive Handling.

 If we identify information we can’t access without the aid of additional, more specialist help, the school is able to buy-in additional expertise from the LA.
 This includes access to Educational Psychologists and Specialist Teachers.